 To call data with 'isomorphic-fetch' you can write this code:

 https://github.com/developit/unfetch/tree/master/packages/isomorphic-unfetch is an alternative isomorphic fetch that works across the browser and node applications.
 It can be used as either a ponyfill or a polyfill.
 The package is very bare-bones and comes with a very small bundle size.

 This concludes the talk about the different ways of getting data.
-Hopefully, you should see that some of the tool listed above are more situated to different situations.
-If you want something light-weight that works across frontend and backend, then cross-fetch is a good choice.
+Hopefully, you should see that some of the tools listed above are more situated to different situations.
+If you want something light-weight that works across the frontend and backend, then cross-fetch is a good choice.
 If you need something simple, use Axios.